 In Acts 21 (below) James, the brother of Jesus, reaffirms that this so-called “ceremonial Law” is still in effect and worthy of observance decades after the Messiah’s ascension.
-James is encouraging Paul to “purify” himself and pay for the “Temple offering” of four believers that James knows are taking the same vow that Paul took in Acts chapter 18:18 (above)~
+James encouraged Paul to “purify” himself and to pay for the “Temple offering” of four believers that James knew are taking the same vow that Paul took in Acts chapter 18:18 (above)~

 Numbers 6:13-20 13“And this is the law for the Nazarite, when the time of his separation has been completed: he shall be brought to the entrance of the tent of meeting, 14and he shall bring his gift to the LORD, one male lamb a year old without blemish for a burnt offering, and one ewe lamb a year old without blemish as a sin offering, and one ram without blemish as a peace offering, 15and a basket of unleavened bread, loaves of fine flour mixed with oil, and unleavened wafers smeared with oil, and their grain offering and their drink offerings.
 16And the priest shall bring them before the LORD and offer his sin offering and his burnt offering, 17and he shall offer the ram as a sacrifice of peace offering to the LORD, with the basket of unleavened bread.
 The priest shall offer also its grain offering and its drink offering.
 18And the Nazarite shall shave his consecrated head at the entrance of the tent of meeting and shall take the hair from his consecrated head and put it on the fire that is under the sacrifice of the peace offering.
 19And the priest shall take the shoulder of the ram, when it is boiled, and one unleavened loaf out of the basket and one unleavened wafer, and shall put them on the hands of the Nazarite, after he has shaved the hair of his consecration, 20and the priest shall wave them for a wave offering before the LORD.
 They are a holy portion for the priest, together with the breast that is waved and the thigh that is contributed.
 And after that the Nazarite may drink wine.

-The apostle Paul, on his final journey to Jerusalem to meet with the Council of believers, agrees to participate with other believers in the Nazarite Vow from the Law of Moses for a second time, which is documented here with the verses in bold for emphasis:
+The apostle Paul, on his final journey to Jerusalem to meet with the Council of believers, agrees to participate with other believers in the Nazarite Vow from the Law of Moses for a second time, which is documented here ~

 Again, why in the world would Paul keep this vow “if” the Law of Moses was done away with?
 Why would the Holy Spirit have Luke mention it “if” the Nazarite vow was abolished?
 Why is Paul condoning and participating in vows from the Law of Moses “if” it doesn’t apply anymore?
 This is even more surprising since he had just spent a great many years going throughout out all the nations “supposedly“ denouncing and condemning those that keep the Law of Moses?

 First off, the Law of Moses is either abolished or it’s not.
 Period.
-How in the world could it be abolished for the gentiles (who never had the Law of Moses) but not for the Jews?
+How in the world could it be abolished for the gentiles, who never had the Law of Moses, but not abolished for the Jews?
 If Paul preached that it’s abolished, done away with, null and void throughout the known world and then turned right around to keep it himself he’s teaching unsound and hypocritical doctrine.

 What does the text say?